 Subsidiary/branch Main Activity Iberalbión, S.L.
 Provide third-party entities with auxiliary services in relation to customer debt recovery and collection activities, as well as customer service and sale of said entities through any channel of distribution, including, but not limited to, the telephone, the sale through mobile points of sale, internet or mailing.
 Carry out auxiliary technical support tasks for users of computer equipment from third-party entities through telephone service, internet tools or in person.
 WiZink Gestión, S.L.
 Provide third-party entities with auxiliary services in relation to customer debt recovery and collection activities, as well as customer service and sale of said entities through any channel of distribution, including, but not limited to, the telephone, the sale through mobile points of sale, internet or mailing.
 Carry out auxiliary technical support tasks for users of computer equipment from third-party entities through telephone service, internet tools or in person.
 Aplázame LoanBook 1, S.L.
-Non-mortgage loans and credits provision with deferred payment formula, open-end credit line or any other equivalent financing form.
-With a balance size of 0.3k€ (total assets); we consider it not material and is not contemplated at any analysis.
+Non-mortgage loans and credits provision with deferred payment formula, open end credit line or any other equivalent financing form.
+With a balance size of 0.3k€ (total assets), we consider a not material and is not contemplated in any analysis.
 Aplazame Sociedad Anónima Promotora de Inversión de Capital Variable All sorts of loans and credits provision.
-Currently this Company is in the process of liquidation and .
-With a balance size of 27k€ (total assets); we consider it not material and is not contemplated at any analysis.
-Aplazame, Unipessoal LDA Credit intermediation services.
-This Company was liquidated in January 2022
+Currently this Company is in the process of liquidation.
+With a balance size of 27k€ (total assets), we consider it not material and is not contemplated in all liquid balaysis.